Chia is a great fiber supplement for your diet. But have you considered it as a supplement to your cryptocurrency mining?

 You can plot and farm on a very basic PC, just as you can mine Ethereum on a very basic GPU.
 However, you will want to consider some aspects of the plotting process, as well as long-term farming storage, if you plan to hope to make some XCH out of this.

 You can do this on Windows, Linux, or both in parallel.
-I will discuss the Windows version for the most part, but I’m mining on Ubuntu 20 and Windows 10.
+I will discuss the Windows version for the most part, but I’m plotting and farming on Ubuntu 20 and Windows 10.
 And most of this can be accomplished from commandline on either platform, or through a third party Python application called plotman on Linux or a beta port to Windows.

 The Chia software is a small bundle you download from chia.net’s front page.
 It’s been updated about 8 times in the month I’ve been farming, so you will want to check often or follow reddit.com/r/chia or other forums of your choice.
 Some updates are bug fixes, others increase the efficiency of the processes (like reducing temp space or plot size by 20% or more).